 Under US securities law, every offer and sale or resale of a security must either be registered with the SEC or exempt from the registration requirements of the Securities Act of 1933 (the Securities Act).
 However, private sales of unregistered securities may occur subject to statutory exemptions and certain codified common law exemptions, and as such, all transactions facilitated on CartaX qualify under one or more appropriate secondary market registration exemptions.
 Securities purchased on CartaX are not freely tradeable.
 No public market exists for securities traded on CartaX and that there can be no assurance that a public market for such securities will ever exist.
 Securities purchased on CartaX may not be transferred unless such securities are registered under the Securities Act or other applicable securities laws or unless exemptions from such registration requirements are available.
-Only the Issuer of securities traded on CartaX may file a registration statement with the SEC or other applicable securities commissioners and the Issuer is under no obligation to do so with respect securities traded on CartaX.
+Only the Issuer of securities traded on CartaX may file a registration statement with the SEC or other applicable securities commissioners and the company is under no obligation to do so with respect securities traded on CartaX.
 Exemptions from registration may not be available to purchasers of securities on CartaX, and therefore they may not be able to transfer or sell all or any of the securities in the future.

-In order to be able to trade on CartaX, a participant must either be (i) a shareholder of an issuer whose shares are being traded on CartaX and be specifically permissioned by the issuer to sell some or all of Customer’s shares in a particular transaction, or (ii) an investor specifically permissioned either by the issuer to participate in a particular transaction.
+In order to be able to trade on CartaX, a participant must either be (i) a shareholder of an company whose shares are being traded on CartaX and be specifically permissioned by the company to sell some or all of Customer’s shares in a particular transaction, or (ii) an investor specifically permissioned either by the company to participate in a particular transaction.
 CartaX is not a continuous market.
 Transactions facilitated on CartaX are bilateral in nature, and there is never any guarantee that there will be sufficient counterparty interest to result in crossing interest.
 CCMX does not guarantee whether, nor the terms on which, any order may be filled.
 There is no guarantee of a participant being permissioned to participate in future transactions on CartaX.